raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 remainder 17
 ```
-Notice that remainder.
-It's 17, which is the position of q in the alphabet.
-You've decrypted the ciphertext and have the plaintext that Robert sent you.
+- Notice that remainder.
+It's 17, which is the position of `q` in the alphabet.
+Alice has decrypted the ciphertext and has the plaintext that Bob sent her.

 --- /collapse ---